-The Executive Committee is responsible for agreeing procedures for virements between department or, earmarked reserves.and service budget headings.
+The Executive Committee is responsible for agreeing procedures for virements between department or earmarked reserves.
 A virement is the mechanism to make a significant change in the level of resources allocated to service areas from that set out in the budget setting process.
 A virement cannot make a change to the overall level of resources available to the council as agreed during budget setting.